-2. The verifier treats the result of the address-of operation as a controlled-mutability managed pointer ($\S1.8.1.2.2$).
+2. The verifier treats the result of the address-of operation as a controlled-mutability managed pointer $(\S1.8.1.2.2)$ .

-A controlled-mutability managed pointer must obey the verifier rules given in (2) of $\frac{1.8.1.2.2}{1.8.1.3}$.
-See also array[i].method()
+A controlled-mutability managed pointer must obey the verifier rules given in (2) of §1.8.1.2.2.
+See also §1.8.1.3.

 [Rationale: The main goal of the readonly. prefix is to avoid a type check when fetching an element from an array in generic code.
-For example the expression where array has type T[] (where T is a generic parameter), and T has been constrained to have an interface with method 'method' might compile into the following IL code.
+For example the expression array[i].method()

+where array has type T[] (where T is a generic parameter), and T has been constrained to have an interface with method 'method' might compile into the following IL code.